 He fled Syria - but was shot delivering pizzas in Baltimore

-BALTIMORE (AP) — The family of a pizza delivery driver who was recently gunned down in Baltimore says that he had fled war-torn Syria to seek a better life.
+BALTIMORE (AP) — A family friend of a pizza delivery driver who was recently gunned down in Baltimore says he had fled war-torn Syria to seek a better life.

-The Baltimore Sun reported Tuesday that the murder of Khaled Heeba remains unsolved nearly two weeks after he died.
-His death is one of more than 40 homicides that the city has seen so far this year.
+The Baltimore Sun reported Tuesday that the killing of Khaled Heeba remains unsolved nearly two weeks after he died.
+His death is one of more than 40 homicides the city has seen so far this year.

-Heeba escaped Syria’s civil war with his parents and sister in 2016.
-His sister, Therwa Hamza, became a professor at the University of Maryland.
+Therwa Hamza, a family friend, said Heeba escaped Syria’s civil war with his parents in 2016.
 He delivered pizzas to help support himself and his parents.
 The family quickly acclimated to life in the U.S.

 Heeba, 31, was on his last delivery route of the night before he was shot in the chest on a sidewalk.

-Note: This article has been corrected to show that Therwa Hamza is a friend of the family, not Heeba's sister.
-The story also no longer identifies her as a college professor.
-She left that position two months ago.